-David is host of NPR's "Morning Edition," as well as NPR's morning news podcast "Up First" with Steve Inskeep and Rachel Martin for eight years.
+David Greene served as host of NPR's "Morning Edition," and NPR's morning news podcast "Up First" with Steve Inskeep and Rachel Martin for eight years.
 He left the position in December 2020 to focus on other projects.

 Greene covered the White House for all four years of President George W. Bush's second term, spending hours in NPR's spacious booth in the basement of the West Wing (it's about the size of your average broom closet).
 He also spent time trekking across five continents, reporting on White House visits to places like Iraq, Afghanistan, Mongolia, Rwanda, Uruguay – and, of course, Crawford, Texas.